 Buying products in a market ripe with greenwashing makes it hard to discern which "Natural" products are actually natural, organic, and earth friendly, and which products simply have a few organic or natural products in them.
-Have you ever read the ingredients on the back of a product you are about to use on your, or your child's, body and wondered what everything actually is and if those chemicals are safe to use.
+Have you ever read the ingredients on the back of a product you are about to use on your, or your child's, body and wondered a) what everything actually is and, b) if those chemicals are safe to use?

-An Education: How (and where) to learn more about the hazardous ingredients in everyday household products
+Informing Yourself: How (and where) to learn more about the hazardous ingredients in everyday household products...

-With considerable research, answers can be found on the National Institute of Health’s website.
-This website has a household products database that legally allows you to search for thousands of different chemicals and gives you specific information on each one of them.
-It also will give you a list of similar names that each chemical is also known as.
-You can then cross-reference these chemicals with products that have that specific ingredient in them.
+Many answers can be found on the National Institute of Health’s website (NIH).
+This website has a household products database that allows you to search for thousands of different chemicals and provides specific information on each one of them.
+This is a reputable source.
+NIH also gives a list of other names each chemical is also known by.
+You can then cross-reference these chemicals with products to assess the ingredient list.

-The database will also present a list of common household brand name products with which you can compare ingredient lists.
-You can further research that specific ingredient by reading the health studies, which will show you the human health effects from the Hazardous Substances Data Bank (HSDB).
+The database also presents a list of common household brand name products with which you can compare ingredient lists.
+You can further research specific ingredients by reading the health studies, which summarize the health-related effects from the Hazardous Substances Data Bank (HSDB).
 Let’s try searching an ingredient together.
 Follow these 6 simple steps and you’ll discover what most personal care product manufacturers’ don’t want you to know.

-4. Let’s look up Sodium Lauryl Sulfate.
+Let’s look up Sodium Lauryl Sulfate.
 Click on the letter “S” at the top of the page.
 You should now see ingredients starting with the letter “S”.
-Scroll down the list and click on Sodium Lauryl Sulfate.
+Scroll down the list and click on sodium lauryl sulfate.
 Your search results will show a page that reads Chemical Information and Products that contain this ingredient.

-5. Start by familiarizing yourself with the “Synonyms”.
-These are the other similar names that Sodium lauryl sulfate is called.
-Next, beside Health Studies click on the Human Health Effects from Hazardous Substances Data Bank (HSDB).
+Start by familiarizing yourself with the “Synonyms”.
+These are the other similar names that refer to sodium lauryl sulfate.
+Next, beside Health Studies, click on the Human Health Effects from Hazardous Substances Data Bank (HSDB).
 A “pop-up window” will appear that will show you the Human Toxicity Excerpts.
 This is where it gets interesting because it will list the type of reactions and toxicity results found when using this particular ingredient.
 Additionally, there is a Table of Contents to the left of these excerpts that go into further detail about this ingredient.